lnsy-dev/obsidian-starter-notebook/README.md

 # Installed Plugins

-These plugins can be accessed using *command-p* or *ctrl-p* and then typing their names depending on your system.
+These plugins can be accessed using *command-p* or *ctrl-p* depending on your system and then typing their names .

 ## Advanced Slides
 Create a slide show, view it in browser at address https://localhost:3333. https://mszturc.github.io/obsidian-advanced-slides/